History & Epidemiology

 - Other risk factors can include drug and tobacco use, recent endoscopies, bleeding disorders, or kidney disease.1

-Chest pain can be life-threatening in some cases, but the prognosis will vary based on the cause.
+Chest pain can be life-threatening in some cases, but the prognosis will vary based on the causes of chest pain.
 For acute coronary syndrome patients, the prognosis remains poor, despite many modern advancements in diagnosis and treatments.
 In patients whose chest pain symptoms were caused by myocardial infarction, research estimates that, within a year, 23% of women and 18% of men aged 40 and over will have died.5

 For patients with non-cardiac chest pain, prognosis is good, with less severe effect on mortality.
 However, ongoing non-cardiac chest pain can decrease a person’s quality of life.2